hyphz/hyphz.github.io/data/texts.md

 in your turn, even while Incapacitated, Dominated, or under any other Status.
 Spend an Action Point.
 Regain 4 Hit Points and regain the use of one Encounter Power from your Class (not a Role Action) you have expended.
+@@SupportTokens1+
+When you hit with a power that deals S damage, take a Support Token but deal no damage.
+When you roll a 6 on such a power, take an additional Support Token.
+When you miss with any power, take a Support Token.
+At the end of each combat, you may spend up to one Support Token per ally to reduce their personal Strikes by one.
+This does not reduce the number of total Strikes for the team.
+@@SupportTokens5+
+When you hit with a power that deals S damage, take a Support Token but deal no damage.
+When you roll a 6 on such a power, take an additional Support Token.
+When you miss with any power, take a Support Token.
+At the end of each combat, you may spend up to one Support Token per ally to reduce their personal Strikes by one.
+This does not reduce the number of total Strikes for the team.

+Start each combat with one Support Token.
+@@SupportTokens9+
+When you hit with a power that deals S damage, take a Support Token but deal no damage.
+When you roll a 6 on such a power, take an additional Support Token.
+When you miss with any power, take a Support Token.
+At the end of each combat, you may spend up to one Support Token per ally to reduce their personal Strikes by one.
+This does not reduce the number of total Strikes for the team.
+You may also spend up to two Support Tokens to reduce team Strikes by one per token spent.

+Start each combat with three Support Tokens.
+@@Rousing
+Spend a Support Token when an ally starts their turn to give them 2 Buffer Points.
+You cannot spend more than one in this way per turn.
+Gain a Support Token whenever a teammate within 5 squares of you takes a Strike or fails a Saving Throw.
+@@Enabling
+Spend a Support Token when an ally starts their turn to give them an extra 3 squares of movement which is not considered to come from a Move Action.
+You cannot spend more than one in this way per turn.
+Gain a Support Token whenever you give an ally Advantage on an attack by flanking.
+@@Incisive
+Spend a Support Token when an ally starts their turn to give them extra damage on their next attack roll equal to the attack's damage line if they hit.
+You cannot spend more than one in this way per turn.
+Gain a Support Token whenever you use the Assess power.
+You may spend a Move action to use the Assess power.
+@@HitThisGuy1+
+One willing ally within 10 squares makes a Melee or Ranged Basic Attack.
+@@HitThisGuy5+
+One willing ally within 10 squares makes a Melee or Ranged Basic Attack and deals 1 extra damage if they hit.
+@@HitThisGuy9+
+One willing ally within 10 squares makes a Melee or Ranged Basic Attack and deals 2 extra damage if they hit.
+@@Alley-Oop1+
+**Effect:** Slide the target 1 square and a willing ally makes a Melee Basic Attack against it.
+They do not get their Role Boost on this attack.
+@@Alley-Oop5+
+**Effect:** Slide the target 1 square and a willing ally makes a Melee Basic Attack against it, dealing 1 extra damage if they hit.
+They do not get their Role Boost on this attack.
+@@Alley-Oop9+
+**Effect:** Slide the target 1 square and a willing ally makes a Melee Basic Attack against it, dealing 2 extra damage if they hit.
+They do not get their Role Boost on this attack.
+@@Morale-BoostingPunchingBag1+
+**Effect:** The next ally to hit the target regains 2 Hit Points.
+@@Morale-BoostingPunchingBag5+
+**Effect:** The next ally to hit the target chooses to regain 2 Hit Points, or make a Saving Throw.
+@@Morale-BoostingPunchingBag9+
+**Effect:** The next ally to hit the target regains 2 Hit Points and makes a Saving Throw.
+@@EnumerateitsWeaknesses1+
+**Effect:** The next ally to attack the target with Advantage rolls 3 dice and takes the best.
+@@EnumerateitsWeaknesses9+
+**Effect:** Until the start of your next turn, any ally that attacks the target with Advantage rolls 3 dice and takes the best.
+@@KnockHimOffBalance1+
+**Effect:** The next ally to attack the target has Advantage.
+@@KnockHimOffBalance9+
+**Effect:** The next ally to attack the target has Advantage and deals 1 extra damage if they hit.
+@@ComeHelpMeWithThisGuy1+
+One ally within 5 squares may shift 1 square.
+Then you make a Melee Basic Attack against the target.
+@@ComeHelpMeWithThisGuy5+
+One ally within 5 squares may shift 1 square.
+Then you make a Melee Basic Attack against the target and deal 1 extra damage if you hit.
+@@ComeHelpMeWithThisGuy9+
+One ally within 5 squares may shift 1 square.
+Then you make a Melee Basic Attack against the target and deal 2 extra damage if you hit.
+@@YouHitLikeMyGrandmother
+**Effect:** Target is Weakened (save ends).
+@@ThePerfectChance
+One ally within 10 squares makes an attack with Advantage.
+@@DefensiveTactics
+One ally within 10 squares has Resist 2 damage until the end of your next turn.
+@@Don'tGiveUp
+**Trigger:** One ally within 5 squares drops to 0 HP or below.

+The ally instead stays standing with 1 HP.
+@@NeverSurrender
+Target one ally within 5 squares that has been Taken Out or is at or below 0 HP.
+The ally may re-enter the fight with 5 HP.
+@@ChancetoRecover
+You and each ally may make a Saving Throw.
+@@LeaveHimExposed
+**Effect:** If the next attack against the target hits, it deals an extra 5 damage.
+@@RousingBattlecry
+Spend a Support token when an ally gets a 1 on any roll to let them reroll it.
+@@EnablingBattlecry
+Spend two Support tokens when an ally makes an attack to give them Advantage.
+@@IncisiveBattlecry
+Spend a Support token when an ally makes any roll other than an attack to give them Advantage.
+@@BiggerPunchingBag
+**Effect:** The next time each ally attacks the target, they have Advantage and regain 2 HP.
+@@LeadTheCharge
+You and two allies make a Charge attack.
+@@AlwaysinPosition
+**Effect:** Until the end of the encounter, whenever the target starts its turn each ally may shift 1 square.
+@@Ultimatum
+Target one creature within 5 squares.
+The target must make a Saving Throw.
+If it fails, it is immediately Taken Out.
+If it succeeds, you may make an attack against it.